OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 For all other API endpoints, only `source` protection is applied.

 > With the PB API, authentication is provided at the start of a connection, and grants are assessed and cached for that connection to be used against each request.
-One the HTTP API, each request on a connection is authenticated and has grant checks made independently on a per-request basis.
+On the HTTP API, each request on a connection is authenticated and has grant checks made independently on a per-request basis.

 There are a number of options for the granting of permissions in Riak, and further information can be found in the [legacy documentation](https://docs.riak.com/riak/kv/latest/using/security/basics/index.html).